 After the Incarnation (God becoming man), the appearance of the Angel of the Lord ceases in Scripture.

-See this post for more information:
+See these posts for more information:

 The Wisdom of God

 Here are verses describing wisdom that are so elevated that it is easy to proclaim that Jesus is the Wisdom of God: